 Santiago Vidal is a freelance photographer based in Valencia, Spain.
-At the present time he is trying to learn more on telling good stories.
+At the present time he is learning more on telling stories.
 He documents news, festivals, and works on personal projects.
-He has achieved publishing in the New...
+He has achieved publishing in the New York Times,...

 Focus:Photographer, Photojournalist, Designer, Editor, Entertainment, Travel, Sports, Architecture, Documentary, News, Creative, Photography, Art Director, Life Style, Culture